[Note: Since it’s Sanctity of Life Sunday here in the U.S., I am re-posting an article from 2015.]

 3. Human life begins at conception.

 The phrase conceived and gave birth occurs repeatedly throughout the Scriptures.
 For example, it occurs four times alone in Genesis 29:32-35.
 King David asserted in Psalm 51:5, “I was brought forth in iniquity, and in sin my mother conceived me.”
 David acknowledged the fact that he was a sinner by nature from the very moment he came into existence, and his existence began at conception.
-The humanity of Jesus began at conception.
+Medical science supports what Scripture has always taught.
+The humanity of Jesus also began at conception.
 The Gospel of Luke records the angel’s message to Mary: “You will conceive in your womb” (Luke 1:31).
 Except for the absence of a sin nature, the humanity of Jesus was identical to ours (Hebrews 2:17) and began the moment the Holy Spirit impregnated Mary.

 4. The unborn child is a person.

-God consistently views the fetus as a real person regardless of its stage of development.
+God consistently views the fetus as a real person regardless of its stage of development, and medical science has repeatedly proven this.
 Psalm 139:13-16 contains the most beautiful description of God’s handiwork in the womb: “For Thou didst form my inward parts; Thou didst weave me in my mother’s womb…” I will give thanks to Thee, for I am fearfully and wonderfully made; wonderful are Thy works, and my soul knows it very well….Thine eyes have seen my unformed substance…”

 Scripture acknowledges a difference in the baby’s appearance at various stages of human development, but always acknowledges it as fully human at every stage.
 Consider more examples of the unborn being treated as real persons (Jeremiah 1:5; Luke 1:15, 41).
 John Jefferson Davis writes, “Rather than saying that the unborn represent ‘potential human life,’ it is more accurate to say that the unborn represent actual human life with great potential.”